qumulokmac/smb_bench/README.md

 		- DOS: `copy ini/vimrc %userprofile%\vimfiles\`
 		- Cygwin: `cp ~/ini/vimrc /cygdrive/c/Users/mrcooper/vimfiles/`
 	- Close and re-open the cygwin window
-6. Install smb_bench on Maestro
+6. Install smb_bench on Maestro Windows Server
 	- You can `git clone` the [repo](https://github.com/qumulokmac/smb_bench), or just copy the files over manually from your desktop.
-7. Mount the share on Maestro at A:\ for Administrative purposes
+7. Mount the share on Maestro Windows Server at A:\ for Administrative purposes

 	`net use /persist:yes A: \\CLUSTER_IP_ADDRESS\SHARENAME`